CompOmics/compomics.github.io/pages/searchgui/wiki/SearchCLI.md

 -output_date            Include date in zipped output name
                         (0: no, 1: yes, default is '0').

+-rename_xtandem         Turn the renaming of the X!
+Tandem files on/off.
+                        0: off, 1: on, default is '1'.

+-target_decoy_tag       The tag added after adding decoy sequences to a FASTA file.
+                        Default is '_concatenated_target_decoy'.
 ```

 [Go to top of page](# )